Gateway Fashion Mall: History

+Previous to a mall, the area was occupied by the town dump.

 The mall was opened in September 1979 with anchor stores Sears, A.W.
 Lucas & Co., and White Mart.
 The mall originally featured a three-screen movie theater and food court to complement the three anchor stores and several in-line tenants.

 Desmond's operated a 7,000-square-foot store from 1980 through 1986.

 Thrifty White began closing its White Mart operations in the late 1980s; the store at Gateway Mall was taken by Menards, a Wisconsin-based home improvement chain.
 Menards have re-located outside the mall.
 Part of the space was leased by the PrimeCare Health Network, while the remainder of the former White Mart/Menards was converted to Hancock Fabrics, now Planet Fitness.

 The middle anchor of the three original was A.W.
 Lucas.
 Their closure made way for Herberger's, which closed in 1994.
 The space, which later became Jacob's, then World's Greatest Deals, was taken by Conlin's Furniture.

 Other stores in the 1990s included teen fashion merchant Deb, Payless Shoes, Juniques (gifts and collectables), and House of Sund pet store.
 Weight Watchers held meetings at the mall during the late 80s/90s.
 For a brief period in the early 2000s, Gateway Mall was home to a second Bath and Body Works location as well as Prairie Peddler, a home and gift store.

 The mall's theaters were expanded to the "Midco 8", and at the time of expansion the complex was the largest in the city.

 For many years, the Gateway to Science Center had a location inside the center of the mall.
 This hands-on museum allowed visitors to try science-related activities and experiments.
 The Gateway to Science Center has moved to a new building close to Bismarck State College.

 In 2006, Osco Drug, was converted to CVS/Pharmacy.

 On July 23, 2016, Antiques on Main, a local antique store, opened a second store inside the mall filling the space of a leased dance studio.

 Not Too Shabby, an 8,000 square foot antiques opened in 2014.
 In 2017 the vintage merchandiser retired.
 The empty space was filled by BismanGuns and Bret Ruff Auctions, a firearm store and auction service.

 In 2011, Classic Design, a vintage merchandise/furniture store, relocated from downtown Bismarck.
 In mid-late 2017, Classic Design announced it would be closing after over 20 years in business in Bismarck (six of which were in the mall).